pjfontillas/dutchman/README.md

 This program is a Rails application that renders a single web page representing The Frying Dutchman restaurant from the best Simpsons episode ever.
-The Frying Dutchman is an all-you-can eat fried seafood restaurant, and this web page displays how many shrimp are in the stock room, and how many shrimp are out in the buffet.
+The Frying Dutchman is an all-you-can eat fried seafood restaurant, and this web page displays what orders the restaurant has made for food, what is in the stock room, and how many shrimp are out in the buffet.
 The page must be reloaded to see any changes in these counts.

 To start this program, follow these steps: